nstack/nstack/README.md

 ![Introduction](https://cdn.rawgit.com/nstack/nstack/c67fd1a9/images/readme-flowchart-intro.svg)

-NStack is a compute platform.
-It is ideal for data analytics because it makes integrating data, productionising code, and connecting it to that data really simple.
+NStack is a compute platform that is ideal for data analytics because it makes integrating data, productionising code, and connecting it all together really simple.
 <!-- Think of it like Bash-like, type-safe, piping for containerised microservices that live on your cloud. -->

 Firstly, it provides a way to turn disparate data-sources -- such as databases, 3rd-party APIs, or HTTP endpoints -- into streams of typed records.

 Secondly, it provides a way to publish local code as *functions* on your cloud provider.
 These streams can be composed with these functions using NStack's scripting language, and NStack automates all underlying infrastructure so you can focus on data-science instead of operations.